 Over the past 12 months, I’ve managed an options-based portfolio and demonstrated how this approach can offer a superior alternative to traditional stock picking.
 An options-based approach is very similar to running your portfolio like a business where you manage risk and take profits.
-Alternatively, an options-based approach is much like an insurance company where you sell as many policies as possible to collect as much premium income as possible with a premium cost level that maximizes a statistical edge to your benefit.
+Alternatively, an options-based approach is much like an insurance company.
+You sell as many policies as possible to collect as much premium income as possible with a premium cost level that maximizes a statistical edge to your benefit.

 An Options-Based Strategy Generates Alpha

 “Alpha” (α) – A term used to describe a strategy's ability to beat the market.
 Alpha is also referred to as “excess return” or “abnormal rate of return,” eluting to the theory that markets are efficient.
 Thus there’s no systematic method to generate returns that beat the broader market’s returns.
 To illustrate this point, 92% of actively managed funds do not outperform their benchmark thus do not generate any alpha giving rise to the efficient market theory.
-Furthermore, over 26 years from 1983 – 2006, the Russell 3000 index had 39% of stocks that were unprofitable investments, 64% of stocks that underperformed the index and 25% of stocks were responsible for all the market’s gains.
-Effectively, there’s a 36% chance of picking a stock that will outperform the market thus generating any alpha.
+Furthermore, over 26 years, from 1983 – 2006, the Russell 3000 index had 39% of stocks that were unprofitable investments, 64% of stocks that underperformed the index, and 25% of stocks were responsible for all the market’s gains.
+So effectively, there’s a 36% chance of picking a stock that will outperform the market, thus generating any alpha.

 Empirical results demonstrate true alpha over the previous 12 months through bull and bear market conditions, outperforming the index by a wide margin (Figures 2 and 3).
 An options-based approach provides long-term, high-probability win rates to generate consistent income while circumventing drastic market moves.
-Over the previous 12 months through both bull and bear markets, my win rate percentage was 86% (255/298).
+Over the previous 12 months, my win rate percentage was 86% (255/298) through both bull and bear markets.
 Over the same period, the options-based portfolio generated a 6.9% return relative to 2.2% for the S&P 500, outperforming the index by a wide margin (Figures 2-4).

 Figure 2 – Options based portfolio return (6.9%) in comparison to the S&P 500 return (2.2%) over the past 12 months through both bear and bull market conditions.
 S&P 500 closed at $2,913.98 on September 30th 2018 and closed at $2,976.74 on September 30th 2019

 Maximizing the number of trade occurrences, position-sizing, diverse sector exposure, trading stocks, and ETFs and managing winning trades is essential for an options-based portfolio to succeed in generating true alpha.
-Markets are efficient, and over the long-term, 92% of actively managed funds are unsuccessful at beating their benchmarks.
+Markets are efficient, and 92% of actively managed funds are unsuccessful at beating their benchmarks over the long term.
 Taken together, there’s only a 36% chance of picking a stock that will outperform the broader index.
 There’s no edge in stock picking, hence the efficient market hypothesis.
 The only way to profit from this even distribution and market behavior is via options trading.
-Options trading allows one to profit without predicting which way the stock will move allowing your portfolio to generate smooth and consistent income month after month.
+Options trading allows one to profit without predicting which way the stock will move, allowing your portfolio to generate smooth and consistent income month after month.
 Options are a bet on where stocks won’t go, not where they will go, providing a statistical edge.